Thinking about volunteering abroad but still having cold feet? You’re not alone.

 “In the schools, we would go and do talks about drug misuse, raising awareness of it, raising awareness of the risks that could lead on from drug usage and giving them contact information for a local support group, and the police, and obviously Bobbi Bear as well.”

 “I like working with kids, hence the Bobbi Bear Vocational Impact Psychology placement.
 I feel like I worked quite well with the person that was doing it for Bobbi Bear.
 We both had different experiences with drug use, so we worked quite well with each other and were able to give different takes on it.
 I think the kids really appreciated that as well, a lot of the kids would come up afterwards and ask questions or ask for numbers if they had family members who needed help.
 I think it worked well.”

 She also told us about how this ultimately had an impact on her future career.

 “I was originally wanting to go into forensic psychology, but coming back from Bobbi Bear and looking at different Master’s programmes, I’m hoping to go into social work instead.
 I want to work with victims of abuse that way and work with them afterwards for continued support.
 I’m about to go into the final year of my undergrad in psychology at Queen Margret university, and then it’ll probably be another couple of years of training for social work.”

 In addition to impacting her studies and her work, Eilidh also felt that the experience impacted her personally.

-I think it has made me quite strong.
+“It has made me quite strong.
 I thought I was going to be in tears all the time with the cases, but it made me realise I’m actually a bit stronger than I thought and I’m actually quite good at dealing with kids and teenagers.
-I’m actually, hopefully, quite good at helping get certain messages across to them and making people feel like they can come to myself or Bobbi Bear for support.
+I’m actually, hopefully, quite good at helping get certain messages across to them and making people feel like they can come to myself or Bobbi Bear for support.”

 Would you like to Volunteer with us or know more?